 During spring and summer, four-fifths of the winter town's homes are empty.
-During autumn and winter, however, the town becomes filled with northmen from throughout the region, including farmers, villagers, and clansmen from the northern mountains.
+During autumn and winter, however, the town becomes "full to bursting" with northmen from throughout the region, including farmers, villagers, and clansmen from the northern mountains.
 When full, the winter town might have a population of around fifteen thousand.[N 1]

 A Game of Thrones

 The winter town becomes full when Robb calls the northern banners in response to the Iron Throne's imprisonment of his father, Eddard Stark, Lord of Winterfell.
 The townspeople cheer Robb when he leads the soldiers south along the kingsroad.

 A Clash of Kings

 After the capture of Winterfell by Theon's ironborn during the War of the Five Kings, Kyra, a tavern wench who has lived her entire life in the winter town, becomes Theon's bedmate in the castle.

 Theon unsuccessfully parleys with Ser Rodrik Cassel in the market square after Rodrik gathers an army of Stark loyalists to retake Winterfell.
 The square is defended by Rodrik's men, including spearmen, archers atop the houses, and knights from White Harbor.
 Later that day, however, Rodrik's men are betrayed by the Dreadfort garrison brought by Ramsay Snow.
 The Stark men are unable to form up between the houses, which Boltons put to the torch.
 Following the scattering of Rodrik's men in this battle at Winterfell, Theon admits the Boltons into Winterfell, which they quickly sack.

 A Dance with Dragons